 Cannon Beach, Oregon

-Make sure to get out of the car and go for a long walk down the expansive beach and take in the iconic Haystack Rock, which is a massive rock formation just off of the beach and what Cannon Beach is famous for.
+Make sure to get out of the car and go for a long walk down the expansive beach and take in the iconic Haystack Rock, which is a massive rock formation just off of the beach and the attraction that Cannon Beach is famous for.
 Make sure to take the time to explore the main town of Cannon Beach, as well, as it is absolutely charming.

 End your first day on your Seattle to LA drive in the cool, hip city of Portland, Oregon.
 As Oregon’s largest city, Portland has a lot to offer visitors including interesting sites, a very cool culture, great restaurants and cool bars.